 As Dallas criminal defense attorneys we are familiar with cases in which people are arrested on suspicion of DWI even if they have no drugs or alcohol in their system.
+If you have been charged with drug crimes checkout our drug trafficking page.

 This is what happened to the wife of Texas GOP gubernatorial candidate Allen West.